asbjornh/vscode-module-templates/README.md

 ## Use

+The plugin is used in one of two ways:

-Use the plugin either by right clicking in the file explorer and selecting `New From Template` or by running `New From Template` using the command palette.
+- Right click in the file explorer and select `New From Template`.
+The template files will be output here.

+- Run `New From Template` using the command palette.
+Files will be output relative to the current workspace folder (and the `defaultPath` option if set)

 ## Templates